 In both Tzolkin and Haab’ calendars, each day or month has a name and a symbol or glyph associated with it.
 Here we have made a font that consists of these Maya calendar symbols.
 Below is the character chart for your reference.
 For example, when you type the letter A in the font tool below, you will get the symbol for day of Imix’ in Tzolkin calendar.

 Create text-based logos or images with Maya Font

 Below is a collection of maya font.
 The following tool will convert your desired text into images using maya font.
-Simply enter your text, and then select your desired color and size and hit "GENERATE" button.
-You can save your image by right-clicking on the image, or get codes to embed your images on the web by clicking on the "EMBED" button.
+Simply enter your text, select your desired color and size, and hit GENERATE button.
+You can save your image by right-clicking on the image, or get codes to embed your images on the web by clicking on the EMBED button.